15 easy Christmas family game ideas: each one is a twist on a classic game, super simple & very cheap (or free!) to set up!

 Take an empty stocking and fill it with 3-5 items.
 Others then have to guess what the objects are by touch alone.
 Strictly no peeking!

-Bringing back the Christmas Songs for a second time because we just can’t get enough!
-This time, take turns to draw out clues for your songs for others to guess.
-Either come up with your own list of songs or use the free printable below.
+Take turns to draw out clues for your songs for others to guess.
+Either come up with your own list of songs or use our free printable suggestions below.